Survey 3: I Sense Something Has Changed

 Image: Roderick Sawyer Estoy Perdido, Pero Está Bien (2019).
 Photobooks created in Puebla, Mexico, from the "A Continuar" series.
 5.5 x 8.5 inches.

-Jade Williams (b.
-1993) is an interdisciplinary artist and designer whose practice investigates the ways that she, as a Black Woman, engages in alteration and transformation as healing rituals.
-Using hair, gold hoops, acrylic nails, and ornate fabrics, her works are heavily influenced by the 1970’s/80s and metaphysics.
+Jade Williams (she/her) is an interdisciplinary artist and designer whose practice reflects the ways that she engages in the radical traditions of alteration, adornment, collecting, and congregating.
+Each of these meditative actions possess a transformative quality, making them powerful vehicles for space making; and, when performed routinely, healing rituals.
+Using hair, gold hoops, acrylic nails, original surface patterns, and ornate fabrics, her works are heavily influenced by the 1970’s/80s, metaphysics and her matrilineal line.
 Jade received her BFA from the University of Illinois at Urbana- Champaign and is a graduate of the School of the Art Institute of Chicago.
-Recently, her work has been exhibited at Figure One Gallery, the Krannert Art Museum, the Leather Archives and Museum, Slate Arts and Performance Center, and Woman Made Gallery.
-Jade is a 2020 recipient of the One State Artist Project Grant and currently works in the Greater Chicago Area.
+Her works have been exhibited at spaces including the Krannert Art Museum, the Evanston Art Center, the Leather Archives and Museum, Slate Arts and Performance Center, and Woman Made Gallery.
+Jade is a 2020 recipient of the One State Artist Project Grant, a 2021 recipient of the National Black Arts Festival Artist Project Fund, and a 2021 HATCH Artist Resident with the Chicago Artists Coalition.
+She currently lives and works in the Greater Chicago Area.

 Nayeon Yang is an interdisciplinary artist based in Chicago.
 She moved to the US from S. Korea in 2006.
-Experiencing the implied status of a 'foreigner' now in both countries, she explores the politics of 'foreign' and 'presence' in a global society through her projects.
+Experiencing the implied status of a 'foreigner' now in both countries, she explores the politics of 'foreign(ness)' and 'presence' as well as capital and labor in a global society through her projects.

-Yang has exhibited at different venues including Roots and Culture, Co-Prosperity Sphere, Defibrillator Performance Art Gallery, 849 Gallery at the Kentucky College of Art and Design, Roy G. Biv Gallery, Suchang Youth Mansion, and Mythtake Museum.
-She received an MFA in Sculpture from the Ohio State University and a BFA from School of the Art Institute of Chicago and is an alumna of residencies such as High Concept Labs, Birdsell Project, ACRE, Wassaic Project, and others.
+Yang has exhibited at different venues including Chicago Artists Coalition, Roots and Culture, Co-Prosperity Sphere, Defibrillator Performance Art Gallery (Chicago), 849 Gallery at the Kentucky College of Art and Design (Louisville), Roy G. Biv Gallery (Columbus), PAB Open (Bergen), Latitude 53 (Edmonton), Rund Gallery (Seoul), Suchang Youth Mansion (Daegu), and Mythtake Museum (Cheongpyeong).
+She received an MFA in Sculpture from the Ohio State University and a BFA from School of the Art Institute of Chicago and is an alumna of residencies such as HATCH Residency at Chicago Artists Coalition, Wedge Projects, High Concept Labs, Birdsell Project, ACRE, Wassaic Project, and others.

 Never miss a thing